 When you take one of our Modern Languages courses, you’ll attend one of our fully-funded summer schools during the summer vacation at the end of your first year, which is an integral part of your degree.

-Whether you study in Montpellier (France), Massa Marittima or Florence (Italy), or Santiago de Compostela (Spain), you will live with selected local families and hosts and enjoy language tuition in small groups each morning.
+When you study in Montpellier (France), you will live with selected local families and hosts and enjoy language tuition in small groups each morning.
 In the afternoons, and some evenings and weekends, you’ll take part in cultural and social activities for a complete immersion in the heart of the society, country and region you are visiting.